Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Defense/Argent Monster Evolution.md

   - OR
   - "[[Invulnerable Moonsilver Carapace]]"
 ---
-The Lunar manifests claws and armor from silvery Essence with but a thought, instantly adapting to her circumstances.
+The Lunar manifests claws and armor from silvery [[Essence]] with but a thought, instantly adapting to her circumstances.
 The Lunar may use this Charm’s prerequisites reflexively.
-If she uses them together with Deadly Beastman Transformation, she gains one Initiative — two if she uses both Charms.
+If she uses them together with [[Deadly Beastman Transformation]], she gains one [[Initiative]] — two if she uses both [[Charms]].